jaypideveloper/Scram/README.md

 </p>

 <p align="center">
-Scram is a multiplayer PvP FPS built in Unity using Photon Bolt, supporting up to 40 players per match across 5 different regions.
-I led development from early prototype to release, focusing on gameplay systems, networking, and overall architecture.
+Scram is a 40-player multiplayer FPS built in Unity with C# and Photon Bolt.
+I led its development from prototype through release, engineering the gameplay and networking systems behind combat, movement, matchmaking, and real-time player synchronization across five regions.
 </p>

 <p align="center">